Building an Arduino Smart Irrigation Controller (SDG 6: Clean Water and Sanitation)

 Why This Matters for Sustainable Development

+Systems that translate environmental data into automated decisions are becoming essential for sustainable infrastructure.
 This Arduino smart irrigation controller demonstrates the underlying logic at a small scale: measure environmental conditions, compare them to meaningful thresholds, and intervene only when necessary.

 In that sense, the project illustrates a broader sustainability principle: responsible resource management depends on feedback systems that connect observation to action.